 Seeing your loved one dying can absorb all your energies.
-If the process is a for yourself.
+If the process is a long one, you are at risk of becoming mentally and physically exhausted.
+Please know that your well being is as important as that of the dying person.
+In fact, one of the best things you can do for your loved one just now is to care for yourself.
 Both you and the dying person may experience feelings of frustration, guilt, sadness or anger.
 These emotions are common and normal.
+They occur in response to the losses you are now experiencing.